nmarghetti/common_env/readme/README_setup.md

   # If you want to contribute, fork it and clone your own fork
   git clone https://github.com/nmarghetti/common_env.git "${APPS_ROOT}/Documents/dev/common_env"

-  # Select the applications you want to install as parameter (vscode, node, cpp or all if you want them all)
+  # Select the applications you want to install as parameter (vscode, node, cpp, xampp or all if you want them all)
   "${APPS_ROOT}/Documents/dev/common_env/scripts/setup.sh" all
   ```